-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1858 OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY August 5 under the Atlantic Ocean Cyrus W. Field completes the first transatlantic cable.
+DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1858 August 5 under the Atlantic Ocean Cyrus W. Field completes the first transatlantic cable.
 It linked Newfoundland to Ireland.
 The line goes completely dead in October.
 William Thompson oversees the operation at sea aboard the HMS Agamemnon, which lays half the cable.
 The other half is laid by the USS Niagara, and the cables are spliced at a central meeting point on June The cable is destroyed the following month in a failed experiment to increase efficiency by using higher voltage.
 The next successful transatlantic cable would not be complete until 1866.
 16 Washington, D.C.
 President Buchanan responds to a telegraphed message from Britain's Queen Victoria t transmitted over the recently laid trans-Atlantic cable, marking the first instance of electronic communication between two continents and two governments.
 The two leaders expressed wishes of peace and improved relations between the two nations.
-7 September Freeport, IL THE FIGHT OVER SLAVERY: During his series of seven debates with his opponent Abraham Lincoln in the Illinois senatorial race of 1858, Stephen Douglas formulated what will become known as the Freeport Doctrine, which states that the people of a territory could, by lawful means, exclude slavery prior to the formulation of a state constitution.
+7 Freeport, IL THE FIGHT OVER SLAVERY: During his series of seven debates with his opponent Abraham Lincoln in the Illinois senatorial race of 1858, Stephen Douglas formulated what will become known as the Freeport Doctrine, which states that the people of a territory could, by lawful means, exclude slavery prior to the formulation of a state constitution.
 The doctrine was so called because Douglas first pronounced it at the town of Freeport in response to a question posed by Lincoln as to how Douglas could reconcile the doctrine of "popular sovereignty" with the Dred Scott decision.
-2-26 San Francisco The Second Industrial Exhibition is held in San Francisco 10 San Francisco A proposal is submitted to the Board of Trustees of the University of the Pacific, arguing for the establishment of a medical college there.
+September 2-26 San Francisco The Second Industrial Exhibition is held in San Francisco 10 San Francisco A proposal is submitted to the Board of Trustees of the University of the Pacific, arguing for the establishment of a medical college there.
 The college, approved a few weeks later, will eventually evolve into the Stanford University School of Medicine.
 13 San Luis Obispo County A deer hunter named Robert Sears is killed by a grizzly bear.

-MEXICO, UNITED STATES, nation grant and court man.
-DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 858 16 Washington, D.C.
+Washington, D.C.

 CONNECTING THE WEST: A contract between John W. Butterfield and associated and the U.S. Postal Service goes into effect, creating the Butterfield Overland Mail route.
-The route, which originates in St. Louis and terminates in California, is longer than previous overland mail routes but is free of snow, making more reliable and successful than its predecessors.
+The route, which originates in St. Louis and terminates in California, is longer than previous overland mail routes but is free of snow, making it more reliable and successful than its predecessors.
 The company's motto was: "Remember, boys, nothing on God's earth must stop the United States mail!"

-The Opening of the Butterfield Stage Line was cause for much excitement throughout California, as mail from the East, which only a decade before took months, could now reach
+The Opening of the Butterfield Stage Line was cause for much excitement throughout California, as mail from the East, which only a decade ago took months, the state in as little as 6 days.

+could now reach